The Last Starfighter: Production

-Jonathan R. Betuel stated the genesis for the film came about because he wandered into a video arcade and saw a young boy playing a video game.
+Jonathan R. Betuel stated that the genesis for the film came about because he wandered into a video arcade and saw a young boy playing a video game.
 At that time, he was reading the book The Once and Future King by T. H. White.
 He wondered what would happen if a video game were a metaphorical sword in a stone, and a boy racked up an incredible score, which would cause a ripple effect across the universe.